-NASA Makes Cryptic 'Major Discovery' Memo On Alien Planets
+NASA's Cryptic 'Major Discovery' Memo On Alien Planets Has People Freaking Out

 NASA is set to hold a press conference on Wednesday, February 22 about a "major discovery beyond our solar system."